Datawrapper

 • Translations: Datawrapper can translate the built-in features of the tool, but not the content you manually enter (like the chart title).
 This can be confusing for viewers in different languages.

 • However, it translates the built-in features of the tool itself.
-For example, the chart's title is usually inputted manually by the user.
+For example, the chart's title is usually put in manually by the user.
 If this title is in English, it will not be translated once users choose an output locale in a different language.
 Measurements (miles/kilometers), names of countries, distance, and date formatting are all part of the tool and will, therefore, be translated if specified in the output locale.

 • Single Sign-On: Free and custom plans don't offer a central login system for managing user access.

-For more list of limitations, see:
+For a more complete list of limitations, see:

 Ethical Considerations